Zen is a way of thinking.

 Concentrate and focus consciousness and polite behavior.

-That leads to the way of the tea ceremony.
+That leads to the way of Japanese tea ceremony.

 Therefore, practicing tea ceremony practice is said to be a training to hone your mind.